Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Experiments and Analysis

 \subsection{Experiment Setup}

-\paragraph{Training.} To fully evaluate \modelname, we conduct experiments on different LLM families: \texttt{Qwen2.5-Math-7B} for standard-length mathematical reasoning and \texttt{DeepScaleR-1.5B-8k} for long-chain reasoning up to 24k tokens~\cite{DBLP:journals/corr/abs-2409-12122,Guo2025Deepseek}.
+\paragraph{Training.} \modelname is evaluated under two LLM settings: \texttt{Qwen2.5-Math-7B} for standard-length 4k math reasoning and \texttt{DeepScaleR-1.5B-8k} for long-chain reasoning up to 24k tokens~\cite{DBLP:journals/corr/abs-2409-12122,Guo2025Deepseek}.
 Following prior work~\cite{DBLP:journals/corr/abs-2506-02208,DeepScaleR}, both models are trained on the DeepScaleR dataset~\cite{DeepScaleR}.
-During rollout, we use a decoding temperature of $1.0$ and top-p of $0.95$.
-For \modelname, we set the scaling coefficient $\alpha=0.2$ and clipping range $\varphi=2$.
-Full implementation details are provided in Appendix~\ref{app:training_hyperparameters}.
+During rollout, decoding uses a temperature of $1.0$ and top-p of $0.95$.
+For \modelname, the scaling coefficient is $\alpha=0.2$ and the clipping range is $\varphi=2$.
+Full implementation details appear in Appendix~\ref{app:training_hyperparameters}.